The Special Collections held in the McCain Library

 collections will eventually represent the entire range of Special

 literature, Mississippiana, rare books, oral histories, and editorial

 cartoons.
 To search the digital collections, click here.

-The University Archives serves as the institutional memory of the multiple campuses of USM by collecting, organizing, and preserving official records, photographs, and other materials that document the University's history.
+The University Archives serves as the institutional memory of the multiple campuses of the University of Southern Mississippi by collecting, organizing, and preserving official records, photographs, and other materials that document the University's history.
 For more information on these materials, click here.

 Genealogy materials related to Mississippi are available for patron use in the Cleanth Brooks Reading Room.

 Other books that may be helpful with genealogy research are found in the closed stacks.
 These books may be